S1ro1/quant/doc.md

         tensor=quantized_tensor.to(torch.int8), scale=S, zero_point=Z
     )  # Return the quantized tensor, scale, and zero point
 ```
 This is the only required change to the implementation.
+In this implementation, we choose the clipping values manually, but in production cases, the clipping values are usually computed from the data distribution via different methods, such as `Percentile Clipping`, or even optimization methods such as minimizing the `KL Divergence` between the original and dequantized distribution.
+This process is called `Calibration`.

 ### Quantization Granularity